 - Booking award travels efficiently and effectively: Booking award travel is critical because you want to make the most of your hard-won points.
 There’s no need to lose points just because you wish to book a trip.
 You must be sure you’re booking your journey at the greatest possible conversion rates.

-Consider focusing on two to three abovementioned categories as a good travel hacker.
+Consider focusing on two to three of the above-mentioned categories as a good travel hacker.
 You should attempt to master several of them.
 The downloadable spreadsheet might assist you in this endeavor.

 Do you need to travel hack to use the spreadsheet?